 You should avoid touching anything (besides the aforementioned rock) as good practice to protect the coral reefs – but also to protect yourself.
 Many corals are sharp, many marine plants poisonous and many marine creatures will bite if they feel threatened.
 Keeping your hands to yourself ensures you and they stay safe and unharmed.
 It's also important to perfect your buoyancy so you can hover without effort over the reefs and therefore won't feel the need to touch anything.

-Don't leave your scuba gear dumped in a heap in the floor when you get back from your dive – it's not good for the gear and it's dangerous for you and others who might trip over it.
+Don't leave your scuba gear dumped in a heap on the deck of the boat when you get back from your dive – it's not good for the gear and it's dangerous for you and others who might trip over it.
 Scuba gear is heavy and potentially dangerous if not handled and stored correctly.

 Discuss how the dive went and make notes on what you can improve next time to ensure maximum fun and safety.
 Keep a note of the weight you used – this can help you on your next dive to help get your weighting correct.